 Mechanical locks have been used for centuries to secure homes, offices, and other important structures.
 They are still one of the most popular types of locks used today, despite the rise of electronic and digital security systems.
 While electronic locks and keyless entry systems have gained popularity in recent years, many people still prefer the simplicity and reliability of mechanical locks.

 This is because mechanical locks do not rely on batteries or electronic components, making them less prone to failure or malfunction.
 Mechanical locks are often more affordable than electronic locks, which can be a consideration for those on a budget.
-Furthermore, mechanical locks have a long history of providing security, and many people feel more comfortable with the familiarity of a traditional lock and key.

 Mechanical Locks